 The Commission should approve implementation of an RTO for Florida as expeditiously as possible.
-However, if implementation of a larger Southeastern RTO faces significant delays, the Commission should approve GridFlorida as a transitional step toward a Southeastern RTO.
+Notwithstanding the long-term advantages of a Southeastern RTO, the Commission may wish to adopt the GridFlorida proposal while supporting and participating in the development of a Southeast RTO that would provide even greater benefits to Florida ratepayers.
 Respectfully submitted this 12th day of October, 2001.